 Include with your application:

-- A resume that includes employment history with month/year for each agrology-related position.
+- Your resume with employment history with month/year for each agrology-related position.

 Upon approval by the BCIA Credentials Committee, applicants fulfilling the program requirements will be designated as full status registrants "in good standing" according to the Professional Governance Act and BCIA Bylaws.